inf112-v21/Import-TeamName/README.md

 * Select Online, press the "host" button.
 * Play (WASD)

-*-Join-
+* Joining
-*Select Online, press the "find" button, it will try to find a server on LAN.
+* Select Online, press the "find" button, it will try to find a server on LAN.
-*If it finds any, it will refresh the "server ip" field, then press Join.
+* If it finds any, it will refresh the "server ip" field, then press Join.
 If it fails to find any, the user may add the correct IPV4 address to the host.
 * The game is then played with, WASD.

 ## Alternative build: